 Lower Nicola Fire Protection

-The TNRD has partnered with the City of Merritt to allow Merritt Fire Rescue to provide fire protection services to part of the Lower Nicola area, effective July 4, 2022.
-Under the interim agreement, Merritt Fire Rescue will provide structural fire protection services 482 addresses in Lower Nicola and Miller Estates.
+The TNRD has partnered with the City of Merritt to allow Merritt Fire Rescue to provide fire protection services to part of the Lower Nicola area.
+Under the agreement, Merritt Fire Rescue provides structural fire protection for approximately 482 addresses in Lower Nicola and Miller Estates.

-The interim agreement was renewed in early 2023, and it is in place until at least December 31, 2023.
-The TNRD will continue discussion with the City of Merritt regarding fire protection in the Lower Nicola area for future years.
-The TNRD also continues to assess long-term options for fire protection services in the Lower Nicola area, including those properties that are not covered under this interim agreement.
+The agreement was established in July 2022 and renewed in early 2023.
+The TNRD continues to assess long-term options for fire protection services in the Lower Nicola area, including those properties that are not covered under this agreement.

-Property owners in Sunshine Valley, Canford and nearby areas that were impacted by the announcement of fire protection services being suspended and are not covered by this interim agreement have been issued a partial tax refund by the TNRD for the 2022 budget year.
+Property owners in Sunshine Valley, Canford, and nearby areas that were impacted by the suspension of fire protection service in June 2022 that were not covered by this agreement were issued a partial tax refund by the TNRD for the 2022 budget year.

 Frequently Asked Questions